guidanoli/inf1715/src/monga/ast/ast_llvm.md

 The if statement can be generated using labels, conditional and unconditional jumps.
 The condition sets a boolean value in a temporary variable which is evaluated in the `br` instruction.

+With an else statement, the code looks like such:

 ```llvm
 {condition then=%l<new-id-1> else=%l<new-id-2>}
 l%<new-id-1>: